Previous dayApril 21, 2026Next day

 276.5 km---AutoUSGS →

-A magnitude 2.0 earthquake was recorded 20 km SSE of Kokhanok, Alaska on April 21, 2026 at 21:12 UTC.
-This was a intermediate depth earthquake, focused at 276.5 km depth.
-Geolocation places the event at 59.267°N, -154.627°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+On April 21, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 20 km SSE of Kokhanok, Alaska at 21:12 UTC.
+At a depth of 276.5 km, the event was intermediate depth.
+The epicenter is at 59.267°, -154.627°.
+The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21